Image of Dr. Dr. Philipp-Alexander Hirsch

 +49 761 7081-272

 Philipp-Alexander Hirsch is a legal scholar and philosopher.
-He has been Leader of an Independent Research Group on criminal-law theory at the Max Planck Institute in Freiburg since 2022, having studied and obtained doctorates in law and philosophy before taking up this role.
+He has been Leader of an Independent Research Group on Criminal Law Theory at the Max Planck Institute in Freiburg since 2022, having studied and obtained doctorates in law and philosophy before taking up this role.
 He has studied at the University of Göttingen, the University of Vienna, and the University of Toronto.
 In addition, he is completing his habilitation in criminal law at the University of Göttingen, where he is also a lecturer in the Department of Philosophy.
-His research focuses on criminal law and criminal procedure, legal philosophy and legal theory, and the history and philosophy of criminal law in the Age of Enlightenment.
+His research focuses on criminal law and criminal procedure, legal philosophy and legal theory, political philosophy, and finally the history and philosophy of criminal law in the Age of Enlightenment.

 Main Focus